mrmax24/data-stats/README.md

 3. Make sure you have JDK and Maven installed on your computer (run the command `java -version` and `mvn -version`)
 4. Open your command prompt or terminal and navigate to the root directory of the extracted Java project
 5. Use Maven to build the project by running the following command `mvn clean install`
-6. Run Main class using button or enter command `javac Main.java` after navigating to the appropriate directory
+6. Run Main class using button or follow the steps below if you want to use the terminal.
+7. Compile all Java files recursively from the root directory running the following command `javac -cp src/main/java $(find src/main/java -name "*.java")`
+8. Enter command `java -cp src/main/java app.Main` to run Main class